StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/install-from-custom-image-registry.md

 To address this issue, you can copy all the images to a single registry close to your cluster, and configure the Helm chart to pull the images from that registry:

 {% hint style="info" %}
 The install script `copy_images.sh` must be run on an Intel x86_64 machine.
-It isn't compatible with Macs that have an M1 or M2 processors.
+It isn't compatible with Macs that have an M1 or M2 processor.
 {% endhint %}

 1. Set up a registry close to your cluster.